gravo-lan/Anti-Roblox-Scam/README.md

 1. Go to `chrome://extensions`
 2. Click 'load unpacked'
-3. Select `Anti Roblox Scam` in your file explorer
+3. Select `Roblox Scam Redirect` in your file explorer

 ## How to not get scammed as a 5 year old on your iPad